CHASSELL FAMILY PAPERS, 1821-1999. 7.5 linear feet.

 In the meantime, Mr. Chassell, in addition to his pastoral duties, was in charge of the Steamboat Rock schools from 1903 through 1905.
 The latter year he was appointed to lead the Methodist churches in both Faulkner in Franklin County, Iowa, and Aplington in Butler County.
 The family moved to Eldora, in Hardin County, in 1905.

 Judging from his correspondence, movement seems to have been a common theme in Mr. Chassell’s life.
 As a Methodist pastor, he was frequently relocated to preach in other parts of the country while Mrs. Chassell stayed home in Iowa.
-In addition to the possible return to Wyoming in the 1930s, he also was in St. Louis, Missouri, in the 1910s and New York State in the 1920s.
+As well as the possible return to Wyoming in the 1930s, he also was in St. Louis, Missouri, in the 1910s and New York State in the 1920s.

 He always returned to Iowa, though, where he and Mrs. Chassell, by the middle 1910s, had settled in Mt.
 Vernon.